-Organize stock effectively and make the best possible use of your warehouse
+How to organize stock efficiently and make the optimal use of your warehouse

-Just a few weeks ago, stationery stores were busy serving families who were there to stock up on all the school supplies which were on the “back-to-school” shopping list.
-Since the start of the school year is known well in advance, stationery suppliers are more than prepared to meet the seasonal demand.
+Right now it is peak season for stationery stores as children are stocking up on the school supplies listed on the “back-to-school” shopping lists.
+The demand for pens and pencils, exercise books, folders, etc. is expected to continue until mid-September.
+Fortunately, the start of the school year is known well in advance and specialist shops are aware of schools’ requirements so stationery suppliers are more than prepared to meet the seasonal demand.

-If only it were just as easy for other businesses to know exactly how many goods or raw materials they should stock and when.
-Take the recent example of a global manufacturer of smartphones and televisions.
-The company has had to stockpile approx. 50 million smartphones in its distribution warehouses because they cannot be sold.
+If only it were as easy for other businesses to know exactly how many goods or raw materials they should stock and when.
+Take the example of a global manufacturer of smartphones and televisions.
+The company had to stockpile approx. 50 million smartphones in its distribution warehouses because they couldn’t be sold.
 Even if part of the problem can be blamed on supply chain issues, there is also another reason: the company failed to accurately forecast demand.

 In this article we look at the challenges that confront companies when it comes to inventory management and explain how these can be overcome.